cweitz621/hs-sa-tech-assessment-submission/README.md

    - Customer purchases thermostats
    - Customer signs up for trial

-2. **Subscription Management**: Assumed Breezy has a subscription management system that:
-   - Creates/updates subscriptions in HubSpot custom object
+2. **Subscription Management**: Assumed Breezy wants to track subscription status and information in HubSpot separately from deals, which represent sales opportunities.
+The subscription custom object:
-   - Links subscriptions to trials via `trial_id`
+   - Tracks the actual ongoing service relationship (separate from trial deals)
-   - Tracks subscription status and dates
+   - Tracks subscription status (Active/Cancelled) and important dates (active_date, cancellation_date)

 3. **Admin Panel Usage**: Assumed Breezy's team would use this admin panel for:
    - Manual data entry (for testing/demo purposes)
    - Viewing unified customer data
    - Getting AI insights for decision-making

-4. **Pricing Structure**:
-   - Thermostat: $299 per unit
-   - Premium subscription: Variable pricing (monthly/annual)
-   - Trial value: Optional (can be $0)

-5. **Business Logic**:
+4. **Business Logic**:
    - Customers can purchase multiple thermostats
    - Customers can have multiple trials
    - Trials can convert to subscriptions